Vacation rentals in Livingston

 Just 3 miles from historic downtown Livingston on a working livestock farm, this new, modern cabin offers all the amenities you need in a peaceful setting with an amazing view.
 We are 1 hour from Yellowstone Nat'l Park and close to world class skiing, hiking, and fishing, a few minutes from the Yellowstone River and 30 minutes to vibrant Bozeman.
 Comfortable, cozy, clean, and quiet.
 Please note: for reservations for 2 guests, the loft is not included unless requested.
 See more details below.

-Retreat to the fire pit of your luxurious healing farm cabin with your very own giant round hobbit window and gaze at the twinkling night sky, unparalleled majestic views or play with the goats.
-Only 6 min from town, come rest, play and heal in your private cabin that sleeps 4 with all the comforts from a clawfoot tub, high-speed wifi, limitless hot water, full kitchen with Italian farm sink, king sized bed and twin pull out couch, art from around the world and soak in an ozonated jacuzzi!
+Retreat to the fire pit of your opulent healing farm cabin with your own giant round hobbit window facing sunset & gaze at the twinkling night sky, majestic views or play with the goats.
+Only 7 min from town, come rest, play and heal in your private cabin with all the comforts of a clawfoot tub, walk-in rain shower, full kitchen with Italian farm sink, high-speed wifi, large flatscreen smart tv, king size bed, twin pull out couch and art from your hosts.

 Popular amenities for Livingston vacation rentals